 Create and Share Your Family Tree for Free!

-I must warn you though about using these types of trees for your own research.
+I must warn you though about using these types of trees for your research.
 I have come across many of these trees that contain glaring mistakes.

-And sometimes the information in these records contradict information about the family, such as the number and names of children, where the family were residing and so on.
+And sometimes the information in these records contradicts information about the family, such as the number and names of children, where the family was residing, and so on.

-So you need to use common sense and logic when checking these trees out.
+So, you need to use common sense and logic when checking these trees out.

 I feel that the people who have put up incorrect information are just too quick to find and enter information without checking it first.

-They then wrongfully conclude that that is their ancestor without checking further details such as location or the occupation of the found person.
+They then wrongfully conclude that that is their ancestor without checking further details such as the location or the occupation of the found person.

 These trees can really help you a lot but they can also hurt your research as well I find you don’t pay attention.

 2. Ancestry Free Trial

 If you want to view and access every record within the Ancestry databases then you could sign up for a 14-day free trial.

 You will though get a taste of what Ancestry has to offer and so it is worth taking a peek.
 If you don’t want to sign up and become a paid member then you don’t have to.
-There is no pressure to join.
-It is entirely up to you.

-Differences between free trial and free access:
+Differences between the free trial and free access:

-- Select a package – The trial offers you a choice of a monthly, 6 monthly or yearly package.
+- Select a package – The trial offers you a choice of a monthly, 6 monthly, or yearly package.
 There is also a choice as to whether you want to access your respective country’s records or get a worldwide package.